PulkitDhamija/GeorgiaTechSubmission/README.md

 Response function:

 This response function generates responses based on the provided smaller chunks of text and the specified year.
-It iterates through each smaller chunk, generating a response using LLM model based on a predefined prompt.\
+It iterates through each smaller chunk, generating a response using the LLM model based on a predefined prompt.\
 The prompt includes instructions to extract various pieces of information related to financial metrics for the given year.
 It also includes the chunk of text itself, enclosed within triple backticks (```), to provide context for the model.\
 For each chunk, the function generates a response using the model and appends it to a list of responses.\
 After processing all smaller chunks, the function joins the responses into a single string res.
 It then writes this string to a file named "first_response.txt".\